 And if you have a surplus of winter squash in your garden or CSA share, try baking it and adding it in place of pumpkin.
 We always get far more butternut squash than we can eat from our share, and a bunch winds up in “pumpkin” breads and muffins.
 Everblossom also has a great how-to on turning pumpkins into flour!

 Don’t forget to save the seeds!
 Roasting pumpkin and squash seeds is one of the joys of fall, and these nutritious little gems belong in your oven, not the compost or trash!
 Get a hefty dose of magnesium chomping on these satisfying snacks.
 (More root to stem recipes here.)

 Pumpkin seeds are a great food to improve sleep quality because of their magnesium content.
 Soaking them first, as with other seeds, nuts, and grains, makes the nutrients more available to your body.
 Here are instructions for making soaked and roasted pumpkin seed 3 ways from This is so good.

-Making Pumpkin Dishes as Healthy as Possible
+Making Pumpkin Recipes as Healthy as Possible

 As you know, I generally shoot for the healthiest versions of foods possible, but everyone’s definition of healthy is a little bit different.
 Here are some principles I use to evaluate and adjust recipes: